Free tekno: Other genres

-Jungletek works on exactly the same formula as raggatek, replacing the ragga elements with those from jungle and DnB.
-It is less known for the vocal arrangements and more for its bass lines.
-Jungletek takes the basics of the bass line from well-known jungle and DnB tracks and recreates them in a hardtek format.
-Original productions also use the simple format of kick-bass with amen breaks.
-European raggatek and jungletek are often recognizable by their energetic eletro sounds in the bass lines and synth melodies.

-Other subgenres include, acid tekno.
-Tracks usually include a simple hard hitting kick and acid lines as melodies.
-These acid lines appeared in the 1980s with acid house music.
-This particular and unique sound is produced with a synthesizer like the tb-303 by Roland.
-This subgenre eventually gave birth to acidcore, which is faster and has distorted kicks.

-Another subgenre that is played a lot at free parties is tribe tek.
-A simple kick bassline with simple rhythmic patterns on top of the kicks.
-This genre can be traced back all the way to the first parties where it was played on hardware, like synthesizers.
-This genre got its name from the Spiral Tribe collective that organized some of the first free parties in the UK and France.
-This genre can again be declined in to tribecore, which uses a faster rythme and harder hitting kicks than original tribe tek.

-Unconnected Genres

-Tekk/Tekke is mainly produced in Germany and often remixes quotes or audio clips and represents a commercial part of electronic music.
-Therfore the Tekno and Tekkno scenes are not connected.
+Tekk/tekke is mainly produced in Germany and often remixes quotes or audio clips and represents a commercial part of electronic music.
+Therefore the tekno and tekkno scenes are not connected.
 As dance music, tekkno was unusually rhythm-oriented for the time.
 Therefore, this term also became synonymous with particularly hard dance music.
 At times, the number of the letter "k" was used to advertise the supposed hardness of the sound at parties and compilations (Tekno, Tekkno, Tekkkno...).
-A similar variant appeared shortly afterwards with the emergence of the Freetekno[de] scene.
-The overall sound of Tekk can be descripted as "dumb" or "asozial/assi", due to its heavy and monotone kicks with repeating vocals.
-Famous artists are: Die Gebrüder Brett, Zahni, Nogge, Crotekk, Minupren and Craig Mortalis.
+A similar variant appeared shortly afterwards with the emergence of the freetekno[de] scene.
+The overall sound of tekk can be described as "dumb" or "asozial/assi", due to its heavy and monotone kicks with repeating vocals.
+Artists include Die Gebrüder Brett, Zahni, Nogge, Crotekk, Minupren and Craig Mortalis.